 This suggestion might be a painful one for some teachers who already feel their time in the classroom is limited.
 It can feel frustratingly wasteful to devote valuable face time with students to mere supervision and cheating prevention.

-Try experimenting with short but frequent writing tasks to develop a writing habit in your students; start class with a five minute free write about a vocabulary word you put on the board.
-If this approach works, consider adding an in-class journal to your list of assessments; daily writing in Spanish will do wonders for your students’ confidence and you only have to glance at their journals weekly to make sure they’re on track or to learn what grammar concepts might need a little more air time.
+Try experimenting with short but frequent writing tasks to develop writing habits in your students; start class with a five-minute free writing about a vocabulary word you put on the board.
+If this approach works, consider adding an in-class journal to your list of assessments; daily writing in Spanish will do wonders for your students’ confidence and you only have to glance at their journals weekly to make sure they’re on track or to learn what grammar concepts might need a little more airtime.

 6. If you can’t beat ‘em, join ‘em.

 Some teachers are passionate about their rejection of Google Translate, and we respect their position.
 However, there is some merit to embracing Google Translate and incorporating the tool into your lesson plans.

 Ask beginning students to write a five-sentence paragraph in English, enter them into Google Translate for the Spanish version, and then instruct them to improve the translation in three different ways or to identify three new points of Spanish grammar or vocabulary they learned from the translation.
 Discuss the points in class to make sure everyone is on the same page, and if Google Translate gets something wrong and you catch the mistake, you validate its unreliability right in front of your students.